 RANDI M. WILLIAMS, PhD, MPH

-Randi M. Williams is a Postdoctoral Research Fellow in the Cancer Prevention and Control Program in the Lombardi Comprehensive Cancer Center.
-Dr. Williams holds a strong research interest in developing multilevel methods to address racial disparities in smoking and lung cancer.
-As a postdoctoral fellow, Dr. Williams is receiving training in smoking cessation strategies and community-based approaches to address cancer disparities.
+Randi is an Assistant Professor in the Department of Oncology and a member of the Cancer Prevention and Control Program within the Lombardi Comprehensive Cancer Center at Georgetown University Medical Center.
+Her research focuses on methods to promote the adoption of evidence-based lung cancer control practices to advance health equity.
 Dr. Williams received her PhD in behavioral and community health from the University of Maryland, College Park, School of Public Health.
 Dr. Williams obtained her Master’s of public health from Emory University and she received a Bachelor of Arts degree in psychology from Syracuse University.
-Randi is from Takoma Park, Maryland, currently lives two miles from her childhood home in the Takoma, DC neighborhood, and loves to introduce friends to the "Berkeley of the East".
+Randi is from Takoma Park, Maryland and currently lives two miles from her childhood home in the Takoma, DC neighborhood.

 PROFESSIONAL ADVISORY BOARD